A comparison theorem for semi-abelian schemes over a smooth curve: Twisted syntomic complexes for Dieudonn e crystals

 \subsection{Twisted syntomic complexes on the \'etale site}

 ~~ \\

-In this section we complete the construction of the twisted syntomic complexes (on the \'etale site) for twisted Dieudonn\'e crystals over an $X^\s$ having local finite $p$-bases over $\Sigma_1$.
-We first define the morphism $\phi$ in presence of a global embedding with Frobenius lift (\ref{defphi}) and we conclude using the gluing lemma (\ref{prelimS}).
+In this section we complete the construction of the twisted syntomic complexes (on the \'etale site) for Dieudonn\'e crystals over an $X^\s$ having local finite $p$-bases over $\Sigma_1$.
+We first define the morphism $\varphi$ in presence of a global embedding with Frobenius lift (Prop. \ref{defphi}) and we conclude using the construction of Sect. \ref{paraprelimS}.

 \para We begin with some basic facts about liftings of the relative Frobenius on small \'etale site.

 \begin{lem} Consider a $p$-adic log scheme $\smash{T^\s}$ endowed with a Frobenius lift $\smash{\tilde F_{T^\s}}$.